Strong Coupling Constant Determination from the new CTEQ-TEA Global QCD Analysis: Sources of uncertainties on QCD coupling

-By contrast, when the \texttt{ksys=2} treatment is applied to jet data sets in Fig.~\ref{fig:alphaSJetKsys} (right), all of them prefer a much smaller $\alpha_s(M_Z)$.
-The CMS 8~TeV and CDF Run-2 data especially pull toward smaller $\alpha_s(M_Z)$ values, compared to the preference of D\O{} and ATLAS for a somewhat larger $\alpha_s(M_Z)$.
+By contrast, when the \texttt{ksys=2} treatment is applied to jet data sets in Fig.~\ref{fig:alphaSJetKsys} (right), all of them prefer a much smaller $\alpha_s$.
+The CMS 8~TeV and CDF Run-2 data especially pull toward smaller $\alpha_s$ values, compared to the preference of D\O{} and ATLAS for a somewhat larger $\alpha_s$.
 This produces a much lower central value

-that is well below the world average, with a larger uncertainty.
+that is well below the world average and with a larger uncertainty.

-In summary, the comparison between the two different treatments for the correlated systematic uncertainties in inclusive jet production, \texttt{ksys=1} and \texttt{ksys=2}, demonstrates that these measurements are particularly sensitive to the choice of treatment.
-As we emphasized, requiring all correlated errors to be normalized according to the \texttt{ksys=2} (additive) choice may exaggerate the downward pull on $\alpha_s(M_Z)$ and in fact introduce a statistical bias.
-An analogous downward shift has been noted in the NNPDF precision determination \cite{Ball:2025xgq} of $\alpha_s(M_Z)$.
-Its final $\alpha_s(M_Z)$ is quoted for the additive prescription (the analog of our \texttt{ksys}=2).
-Given that the additive vs. multiplicative nature of the provided correlated errors is largely undisclosed, and other treatments may involve biases as well, this exercise shows that details of the systematic error models play the central yet understated role in the extraction of $\alpha_s(M_Z)$.
+In summary, the comparison between the two different treatments for the correlated systematic uncertainties in inclusive jet production, \texttt{ksys=1} and \texttt{ksys=2}, demonstrates that these measurements are particularly sensitive to the normalization of systematic errors.\footnote{An analogous sensitivity has been noted in the NNPDF precision determination \cite{Ball:2025xgq} of $\alpha_s(M_Z)$, whereby a fit with a floating $\alpha_s$ in the covariance matrix produces a higher value than the final result consistent with the additive prescription (the analog of our \texttt{ksys}=2).} As we emphasized, requiring all correlated errors to be normalized according to the \texttt{ksys=2} (additive) choice may exaggerate the downward pull on $\alpha_s$; however, other (theoretical) biases may be present also with the \texttt{ksys=1} prescription.
+Given that the major experimental errors in jet production are regarded as multiplicative, this exercise may exaggerate the possible effect, but still serves as a useful reminder of a vulnerability in the standard publication format for systematic errors.